 I studied mathematics at Queens' College Cambridge for four years before coming to the LSHTM in 2004 to study for an MSc in Medical Statistics and then a PhD in missing data methods under the supervision of Mike Kenward.
 Since then I have been working on various projects in the field of causal inference; first I was employed on an MRC-funded grant entitled Quantitative methods for the assessment of systematic error in observational studies: improving causal research.
 Then I was awarded a Medical Research Council Career Development Award in Biostatistics on the topic: Methods for addressing complex causal questions relating to health research in low- and middle-income countries.
 Most recently, I have been awarded a Wellcome Trust / Royal Society Sir Henry Dale Fellowship on the topic Statistical methods for studying multidimensional mediators of genetic associations with chronic diseases.
 This will fund my research until 2020.
-I collaborate with Bianca De Stavola on mediation analysis, Juan Pablo Casas on the analysis of omics data, and Stijn Vansteelandt (Ghent University) on time-dependent confounding, strong confounding and mediation analysis.
+I collaborate with Bianca De Stavola on mediation analysis, Juan Pablo Casas (UCL) on the analysis of omics data, and Stijn Vansteelandt (Ghent University) on time-dependent confounding, strong confounding and mediation analysis.
 In 2014 I took one year's maternity leave following the birth of our son, Edryd.

 I am co-organiser of the Advanced Statistical Modelling module for the MSc in Medical Statistics, and am responsible for the delivery of the first half of this module which covers various topics in statistical causal inference.

-I am a co-organiser of the short course in Causal Inference in Epidemiology: Recent Methodological Developments and teach three sessions (lecture+practical) on this course (on methods based on the propensity score, on time-dependent confounding, and on sensitivity analysis).
+I am a co-organiser of the short course in Causal Inference in Epidemiology: Recent Methodological Developments and teach four sessions (lecture+practical) on this course (on methods based on the propensity score, two on time-dependent confounding, and on sensitivity analysis).